Is your body-mind really doing a job or just you doing a job?

 I remember, it was our 4th or 5th meeting.
 All of the sudden she questioned me about what we talk about in a restaurant?

-How do we share our thoughts and experiences while talking in a restaurant?
+How do we share our thoughts and experiences when we talk in a restaurant?

-She said life is natural, isn’t it a good idea to test it upon our natural flow?
+She said life is natural.
+Isn’t it a good idea to test it upon our natural flow?

 I became speechless, I couldn’t understand what she meant?